 Pictured above: Grace Murray Hopper in 1984, when serving as a U.S. Navy commodore.
 Source: U.S. Navy

-How could a person who weighed only 105 pounds become a rear admiral in the U.S. Navy?
+The amazing Grace Hopper defied the odds to become a rear admiral in the U.S. Navy and one of the most important figures in computing history.
 Oh, and by the way, she was a Fellow of the IEEE and a member of the Editorial Board of IEEE Spectrum.

 With the Japanese attack on Pearl Harbor and the U.S. entry into World War II, Grace attempted to join the Navy.
 But at 34, she was considered too old for enlistment, and her role as a civilian math professor was deemed crucial.
 At a height of 5’ 6” her 105-pound weight was some 15 pounds short of the Navy requirement.
 Nevertheless, encouraged perhaps by her great-grandfather’s service as a rear admiral, she persisted, and was sworn into the Navy in December 1943.
 She then attended the Navy’s Midshipman’s School in Northampton, Mass.
 She graduated first in her class and was commissioned a lieutenant, j.g., and ordered to the Bureau of Ships Computation Project at Harvard.
 Thus began her 43 years of service to the Navy.